-In England, general practitioners have for more than 35 years been encouraged to check the blood pressure of consulting patients,11 and 90.6% of patients aged 45 or older had a blood pressure record within the last 5 years in their general practice notes in 2015-16.5 This suggests that the problem in detecting hypertension may not be primarily due to failure to check and record patients’ blood pressures, but that raised blood pressure readings are not adequately followed up until a diagnosis is confirmed, an example of diagnostic inertia.12 The English national guidelines on hypertension in adults recommend that in people whose blood pressure is 140/90 or above in the clinic (two or more readings advised), ambulatory blood pressure monitoring or home blood pressure monitoring should be offered.13 However, evidence about the factors explaining why these recommendations have not led to higher detection rates is limited.
-In one review of health system factors influencing hypertension awareness (i.e. the patient has been told they have hypertension), treatment and control, lack of health insurance in several US studies was associated with lower awareness of hypertension.14 A review of barriers to hypertension awareness and treatment found few studies assessing awareness barriers, although, patient, provider and system factors were suggested.15
+In England, general practitioners have for more than 35 years been encouraged to check the blood pressure of consulting patients.11 From 2004, a financial incentive scheme (the quality and outcomes framework) has rewarded general practitioners for the management of people with hypertension and for recording the blood pressures of people aged 45 or above at least once within the preceding five years.12 Data from the outcomes framework show that 90.6% of patients aged 45 or older had a blood pressure record within the last 5 years in their general practice notes in 2015-16.5 Since a third or more of adults with hypertension are not recorded on general practice registers, this suggests that the problem in detecting hypertension may not be primarily due to failure to check and record patients’ blood pressures, but that raised blood pressure readings are not adequately followed up until a diagnosis is confirmed, an example of diagnostic inertia (defined as a failure to diagnose disease).13 The English national guidelines on hypertension in adults recommend that in people whose blood pressure is 140/90 or above in the clinic (two or more readings advised), ambulatory blood pressure monitoring or home blood pressure monitoring should be offered.14 However, evidence about the factors explaining why these recommendations have not led to higher detection rates is limited.
+In one review of 53 studies of different designs of health system factors influencing hypertension awareness (i.e. the patient has been told they have hypertension), treatment and control.15 Only 7 studies investigated levels of awareness of hypertension, and they indicated that having a routine physician or usual source of care were positively associated with awareness, bur lack of health insurance was associated with lower awareness.
+A review of barriers to hypertension awareness, treatment and follow-up found 69 qualitative or quantitative studies undertaken in various settings.16 Patient, provider and system factors were identified as potential barriers, with knowledge, beliefs about the consequences of diagnosis and treatment, social influence and lack of time in consultations being described by providers, and lack of insurance and costs of treatment being reported by patients.
+Neither of these reviews specifically focused on the role of primary medical care.

-We undertook a review with the aim of summarising evidence on factors explaining detection of hypertension in primary medical care.
-Specific objectives were to (a) describe the proportion of patients with hypertension who are detected by primary care; (b) identify factors (patient or provider) that may influence the likelihood of hypertension being detected; and (c) highlight interventions to assist primary health care teams to improve detection among their patients.
-Our focus was on identifying potential approaches for improving the detection of hypertension in English primary medical care.
+Our research questions was: in adult patients of primary medical care providers, what patient or system factors are associated with the detection of hypertension and what interventions improve rates of detection in comparison with current practice?
+We undertook a review with specific objectives to (a) describe the proportion of patients with hypertension who are detected by primary care; (b) identify factors (patient or provider) that may influence the likelihood of hypertension being detected; and (c) highlight interventions to assist primary health care teams improve detection among their patients.
+We excluded non-medical primary care providers such as pharmacies since our focus was on identifying potential approaches for improving the detection of hypertension in English primary medical care.

 Methods